Click to grab your free copy of our Garden Tools Cheat Sheet!

 63. Batwing Pumpkin

-The pumpkin is usually orange in color but has a good tinge of dark green and black on the exterior surface that makes it resemble a batwing in nature and look.
+The pumpkin is usually orange but has an excellent dark green and black tinge on the exterior surface, making it resemble a batwing in nature and look.
 The exotic color combination makes way for exciting uses for decoration during Halloween.

 Click here to buy them on Amazon.